Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n Recent} times, with the rapid advancements in renewable energy resources and electric vehicles, there has been a colossal transformation in the delineation of the electrical power grid; a dynamically changing and uncertain environment is increasingly inundating the picture \cite{dumlao2022impact, smith2022effect}.
-Further to the cause, this scenario inputs in, the stochasticity of the generating resources viz. wind \cite{athari2017impacts} and solar \cite{nwaigwe2019overview}, the impact of harmonics due to the presence of power conditioners \cite{khan2020stability}, volatility of the electricity prices due to real-time energy market bids \cite{roozbehani2012volatility}, net metering \cite{abdin2018electricity}, and so forth.
+\IEEEPARstart{I}{n Recent} times, with the rapid advancements in renewable energy resources and electric vehicles, there has been a colossal transformation in the electrical power grid; a dynamically changing and uncertain environment is increasingly inundating the picture \cite{dumlao2022impact, smith2022effect}.
+This is due to the unpredictable nature of the renewable generating resources viz. wind \cite{athari2017impacts} and solar \cite{nwaigwe2019overview}, the impact of harmonics due to the presence of power conditioners \cite{khan2020stability}, volatility of the electricity prices due to real-time spot market bids \cite{roozbehani2012volatility}, net metering \cite{abdin2018electricity}, and so forth.
+With this inception, the way of tackling classical problems like economic load dispatch \cite{bai2017distributed}, demand response \cite{ye2016game}, and optimal power flow (OPF) \cite{frank2012optimal} needs a revamp.

-This inception is bringing forth a change in the way the control and optimization routines of power systems are defined.
-With the renewed attention on smart grids, the way of tackling classical problems like economic load dispatch \cite{bai2017distributed}, demand response \cite{ye2016game}, and optimal power flow (OPF) \cite{mohammadi2014distributed} needs a revamp.
-Based on the nature of the distribution network, operating constraints and consumer load requirements, OPF algorithms play a crucial role in real-time power system planning and dispatch, so as to minimize the generator fuel costs.
-This optimization problem garners significant interest not only due to its intractable nature of nonlinearity against a backdrop of an uncertain environment but also because it's significantly practical in nature \cite{marvasti2014optimal}.

-Apart from quantifying the intractability of the problem, the complexity of the network in terms of its geographically distributed nature also needs to be taken into account, to do away with the centrality of the load dispatch process \cite{wood2013power}.
-Centralized solutions are not only prone to a single point of failure, and privacy concerns but also come with a heavy cost of communication when considered for large-scale networks.
-Distributed methods, on the other hand, provide a one-stop solution to all of the aforementioned issues, and is easy to implement due to the advent of low-cost systems and advanced computation algorithms \cite{li2019distributed, aybat2017distributed}.

-This work investigates the OPF problem in a distributed setting using an \textit{online optimization} framework.
-In an uncertainty-laden dynamically evolving environment, online learning and optimization play a vital role in the modelling and analysis of sequential-decision making problems.
-It finds numerous applications in portfolio optimization, recommender engines, auctions, and microgrids, to name a few \cite{zinkevich2003online, wang2022designing, chadoulos2021learning}.
-What forms the basic tenet of an online optimization problem is the adversarially overseen time-variant nature of its objective function and possibly constraints, which are gradually unveiled at each stage to the decision maker.
-This variation and subsequent reveal by the nature reflects the uncertainty of the environment it is operating in.
-Thus, the decision maker can only operate with past information to make an informed "guess" about future scenarios \cite{li2022survey}.